aayushmnit/Deep_learning_explorations/6_MiniVggnet_fastai/readme.md

-## Shallownet on CIFAR10 using FastAI and Pytorch
+## MiniVGG on CIFAR10 using FastAI and Pytorch

 In this folder, I have trained a miniature version of VGG architecture using FastAI and Pytorch.
 To go through the coding process, you can refer to the [Jupyter notebook](https://nbviewer.jupyter.org/github/aayushmnit/Deep_learning_explorations/blob/master/6_MiniVggnet_fastai/MiniVggNet%20using%20FastAI.ipynb).
 Before running the code make sure you download and unzip [CIFAR10 dataset](https://s3.amazonaws.com/fast-ai-imageclas/cifar10.tgz) from [fastai dataset](https://course.fast.ai/datasets) pages